Chapter 18

 That's just a crazy little part of the way things were back then.
 Everyone was carefree and lived peacefully within the order of society.
 Now everyone has their own worries, jobs to go to, and never-ending bills to pay.

-“I can almost see it beginning to take shape in my mind,” bellowed Pete aloud.
+“I can almost see it beginning to take shape in my mind,” bellowed Pete.
 “Four hundred Bulldogs all over Staten Island lumbering around with bags of masonry powder draped across their backs like they were carrying life's burden.
 I can almost see them coming now, trudging through the woods with faces of despair.”

 With that, he fell to the ground in a fit of hysterics and began to pound his fist into the soft soil.
 “I can't handle it, man,” he said, as tears came streaming down his cheek.
 “Such long faces.”